Questions and answers

-The winners of the AI Newcomers program will be announced at and be part of the KI-Camp on April 27th, 2021 in Berlin.
+The winners of the AI Newcomers program will be announced at and be part of the KI-Camp on April 27th, 2021.
 There they the will present their work to a large audience in the format of a 'Science Slam', a short entertaining presentation, and will receive an official certificate.

 The purpose of the award for AI Newcomers is to make visible new talents who have already achieved outstanding success in the various fields of research and activity in the field of AI and who can be expected to have a significant influence on AI research in the future.
 The goal is to demystify AI technologies and to open up the topic to a broad public.
 To this end, a clear focus is placed on involving the public in the nomination and voting phase.

 We are always pleased to answer any further questions: email@example.com.